-Applications for In-Year admission are made directly to the school on the school's own supplementary information form.
-If a place is available and there is no waiting list then the governing body will admit the child.
-If more applications are received than there are places available then applications will be ranked by the governing body in accordance with the oversubscription criteria.
-If a place cannot be offered at this time then parents may ask us for the reasons and they will be informed of their right of appeal which in the first instance will be made directly to the school.
+Applications for In-Year admission are made directly to the school on the school's own In-Year Application Form.
+If a place is available, and there is no waiting list, then the Governing Body will admit the child.
+If more applications are received than there are places available, then applications will be ranked by the Governing Body in accordance with the oversubscription criteria.
+If a place cannot be offered at this time, then parents may ask us for the reasons and they will be informed of their right of appeal which in the first instance will be made directly to the school.
 Parents will be offered the opportunity of being placed on a waiting list.
-This waiting list will be maintained by the governing body in the order of the oversubscription criteria and not in the order in which the applications are received.
+This waiting list will be maintained in the order of the oversubscription criteria and not in the order in which the applications are received.
 Names are reviewed at the end of each academic year.
-When a place becomes available the governing body will re-rank the list and make an offer subject to the application details remaining accurate.
+When a place becomes available the Governing Body will re-rank the list and make an offer subject to the application details remaining accurate.
 Parents on the waiting list do not need to reapply unless there is a change to their circumstances which would affect their ranking.